lachezar/opening-hours/README.md

 ## How to run it

 Start the application with `sbt run`.
 You might need to adjust the configuration of the project using a `.env` file (see the `.env.example`) or editing the `src/main/resource/application.conf`.
+You can run the tests with `sbt test`.

 ## Example usage